Jane Nelson

-is an American businesswoman and former school teacher who serves as the Secretary of State of Texas since 2023.
-She was a Texas state senator who represented Texas Senate District 12.
+is an American businesswoman and former school teacher who served as the Secretary of State of Texas from 2023 to 2026.
+She previously served as a Texas state senator who represented Texas Senate District 12.
 She was elected to the Senate in 1992 after serving two two-year terms (1988–1992) on the Texas State Board of Education.
 In 2023, Governor Greg Abbott appointed Nelson to succeed John B. Scott as Secretary of State.
 She was sworn in to that office on Saturday, January 7.

 Texas Senate

 In October 2019, the Texas Parent Teacher Association named Nelson a Texas PTA Champion for Children for her leadership during the 86th legislative session.

 In July 2021, Nelson announced she would not seek an 11th term to the Texas Senate.

 Senate Finance Committee

 In 2014 Nelson was appointed chair of the Senate Finance Committee, the first woman of either party to hold that position.
 In that capacity she authored four state budgets.
 Her chairmanship ended in January 2022.
 In June 2022, the Senate Finance committee dedicated its conference room to Nelson.